Joohansson/nanolinks/index.md

 <div class="stext">
   <p>*1 No mining, no fees.</p>
   <p>*2 Typically around 0.1-1 USD/transaction but was $37 while network was saturated.
 No upper limit and controlled by demand.</p>
-  <p>*3 Depends on wallet and node hardware.
-Transaction Proof of Work can be pre-calculated making the transactions very fast.</p>
+  <p>*3 Median time of sending from node A until detected confirmed and fully settled on node B. As of Mar 2019, node v18.
+PoW not included but that is mostly precalculated before sending.</p>
   <p>*4 Depends on the fee.
 A high fee typically results in transactions to be cleared in 10min but with lower fee take 1h or more.</p>
   <p>*5 Only limited by node hardware.
 7000 TPS was done in early lab.
 No real test on mainnet has been made yet but will be as soon as planned protocol optimizations have been done.
 100 TPS has already been seen on the network.</p>
   <p>*6 Estimated hardcoded maximum allowed per block with Segwit.</p>